Kevin O'Connell (American football): 2007 season

-In 2007, his final season at San Diego State, O'Connell started all 12 games at quarterback for the 2007 San Diego State Aztecs football team that compiled an 4–8 record.
+In 2007, his final season at San Diego State, O'Connell started 12 games at quarterback for the 2007 San Diego State Aztecs football team with an 4–8 record.
 For the first time in his college career, he entered the season as the unquestioned starting quarterback.
 In the fifth game of the season, O'Connell led San Diego State to a 52–17 victory over Portland State.
 O'Connell completed 19 of 31 passes for career-highs with 443 yards and five touchdowns.

 For the season, O'Connell completed 257 of 439 passes for 3,063 yards, 15 touchdowns, and 8 interceptions.
 He was named Second Team All-Mountain West.
 O'Connell was a four-year team captain, he started 33 games.
 That is the sixth-most among SDSU quarterbacks, and O'Connell ranked first in school history in career rushing yards and second in career rushing touchdowns among quarterbacks.
 In 2007, he led the team in rushing yards.
 In passing, O'Connell ranked tenth in yardage, eighth in attempts, and seventh in completions.